apache/mesos/docs/endpoints/master/tasks.md

 The information shown might be filtered based on the user accessing the endpoint.

+Filtering via the query parameters is available starting Mesos version 1.4.0.

 Query parameters:

 >        framework_id=VALUE   Only return tasks belonging to the framework with this ID.